config.toml

 The chosen database backend for the node.

-db_backend = "goleveldb"
+db_backend = "pebbledb"

 Value type string dependencies GitHub

-Possible values "goleveldb" pure Golang goleveldb
+"goleveldb" pure Golang goleveldb

 "rocksdb" requires gcc grocksdb

-During the build process, by default, only the goleveldb library is built into the binary.
+During the build process, by default, only the pebbledb library is built into the binary.
 To add support for alternative databases, you need to add them in the build tags.
 For example: go build -tags rocksdb.

 The RocksDB fork has API changes from the upstream RocksDB implementation.
 All other databases claim a stable API.

-The CometBFT team tests rely on the GoLevelDB implementation.
-All other implementations are considered experimental from a CometBFT perspective.
 The supported databases are part of the cometbft-db library that CometBFT uses as a common database interface to various databases.

 db_dir